UXsree/canjs/guides/getting-started-tutorial/the-define-plugin.md

 *There is no code to download for this chapter*
 - - -

-The `define` plugin allows you to finely control the the behavior of the attributes on a `can.Map`.
+The `define` plugin allows you to finely control the behavior of the attributes on a `can.Map`.
 For any property you declare in the `define` plugin, you can control its: